Joey Wendle Player Props: Marlins vs. Orioles

 Orioles Pitching Rankings

-- The Orioles' 4.15 team ERA ranks 16th across all MLB pitching staffs.
+- The Orioles' 4.13 team ERA ranks 15th across all league pitching staffs.

-- Orioles pitchers combine to rank 20th in baseball in home runs allowed (107 total, 1.2 per game).
+- Orioles pitchers combine to give up 108 total home runs at a rate of 1.2 per game (to rank 20th in the league).

-- Kremer will aim to grab his 10th victory when he makes the start for the Orioles, his 19th of the season.
-He is 9-4 with a 4.78 ERA and 92 strikeouts in 98 2/3 innings pitched.
+- Gibson (9-6 with a 4.60 ERA and 89 strikeouts in 109 2/3 innings pitched) looks for his 10th win when he makes the start for the Orioles, his 20th of the season.

-- The righty last pitched on Wednesday, July 5 against the New York Yankees, when he threw seven innings, allowing one earned run while giving up four hits.
+- The right-hander's most recent appearance was on Sunday against the Minnesota Twins, when he tossed seven innings, surrendering two earned runs while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.